gugumice/barcode/README.md

 $ sudo apt-get install cups cups-bsd

-!cups-bsd is IMPORTANT for lpr to function
+!
+Cups-bsd is IMPORTANT for lpr to function

 CUPS printer setup:

-1. Choose ZEBRA
+- Choose ZEBRA
-2. set Make to RAW
+- Set Make to RAW

 Auto run un startup:

-1. sudo cp barcode.service /etc/systemd/system/barcode.service
+- sudo cp barcode.service /etc/systemd/system/barcode.service

-2. sudo systemctl enable barcode.service
+- sudo systemctl enable barcode.service

 Disable auto run:
 - sudo systemctl disable barcode.service

 If more than one printer is configured in CUPS, script will ask which printer to use for labels.